Sokol

 Our Story

 The cornerstone was laid in 1896 as a community hall to accommodate the cultural, social, and educational needs of Czech immigrants in their newly adopted country.
-Over these many years, the building has been lovingly restored to its
+Over these many years, the building has been lovingly restored to its glory.
+The hall continues to serve new generations with modern amenities.
+It houses the many activities of Sokol Greater Cleveland and showcases the cultural history and traditions of the Czech and Slovak people.

 New Fundraiser | Donations Appreciated